 1. New Albums and some changes

 The latest Albums on genera of South African plants added to the Operation Wildflower Site are the ones on Calobota, Bulbinella and Athanasia.
 This means that photos and stories of plants belonging to these genera already on the Site, together with some new ones, have been moved from the more general Albums called Shrubs and Bulbs into their own new Albums under Genera.

 There is a genus Album in every case where enough material has been accumulated to warrant a stand-alone grouping of photos and stories.
-There are now more than 170 such Albums on genera of South African plants.
+There are now more than 180 such genera Albums.
 The biggest ones (most photos) belong to the genera Crassula, Euphorbia, Pelargonium and Aloe.
-Keep watching, more will be added!
+Keep watching, more will be added.
 If there is no genus Album yet on the plant you are looking for, check under Types, the grouping that the Site was started off with, accessible via the pictured items shown on the right.
 The Search Box may yield more, for plants and related material are also shown in Albums on Habitat, Regions and Parks and Gardens.

 2. Want to talk about a plant or an Album item?